YBDYY/Productivity-app/README.md

 # To-Do List

-A simple to-do list manager with an integrated Pomodoro timer to boost productivity.
+A simple productivity app  with an integrated Pomodoro timer, and a to do list to boost productivity.

 ## Features
 - Add, remove, and display tasks